housepower/clickhouse_sinker/docs/dev/introduction.md

 - Tolerate replica single-point-failure.
 - At-least-once delivery guarantee.
 - Config management with local file or Nacos.
+- One clickhouse_sinker instance assign tasks to all instances in balance of message lag (by config `nacos-service-name`).

 ## Supported data types